nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 * Jscs needs to be first installed as a node package.
 From the terminal, run `npm install jscs -g`r so that it JSCS is globally available on your machine (if you are interested, readme is [here](http://jscs.info/overview)).

-* Next, install the Sublime plugin 'SublimeLinter' so that Sublime can use JSCS.
+* Next, install the Sublime plugin 'SublimeLinter'.
 Launch Sublime, Shift+Command+P,  choose 'Package Control: Install Package', type 'SublimeLinter' and choose it from the dropdown list to install the plug-in.

 * Next, install 'SublimeLinter-jscs' by choosing it from the Install Package dropdown list to install the plug-in.
 [Note 'SublimeLinter-jscs' will only appear in Sublime v3.]